 The Certificate in Theological Studies is a continuing education certificate (non-degree) for all who are interested in deepening their understanding of contemporary theological thought through active engagement with the topics and theological disciplines explored in VST workshops and courses.

-David Somerville has contributed to the life of Vancouver School of Theology in many ways: as a student of the Anglican Theological College (Class of 1939), as Professor of Pastoral Theology for five years, and following his retirement as bishop, as the Anglican chaplain.
-He devoted most of his professional life to parishes and communities in British Columbia, exercising the kind of progressive and innovative leadership that led to his description as a “quiet radical” at his consecration as Bishop.
-He pioneered the ordination of women in The Anglican Church of Canada, supported the inclusion of children at communion, and, when he was Rector of St. James’ Parish, began a movement to care for the disadvantaged in the downtown eastside.
+David Somerville has contributed to the life of Vancouver School of Theology in many ways: as a student of the Anglican Theological College (Class of 1939), as professor of Pastoral Theology for five years, and following his retirement as bishop, as the Anglican chaplain.
+He devoted most of his professional life to parishes and communities in British Columbia, exercising the kind of progressive and innovative leadership that led to his description as a “quiet radical” at his consecration as bishop.
+He pioneered the ordination of women in The Anglican Church of Canada, supported the inclusion of children at communion, and, when he was rector of St. James’ Parish, began a movement to care for the disadvantaged in the downtown east side.

 “One of the greatest gifts we can have is a sense of God’s presence, in the world and in our lives.
-It is a kind of sensitivity to the divine, that mysterious element in our lives that transcends the everyday ordinariness of existence and gives it new meaning …we need to breathe the air of the spirit to survive.”
+It is a kind of sensitivity to the divine, that mysterious element in our lives that transcends the everyday ordinariness of existence and gives it new meaning …we need to breathe the air of the spirit to survive.” —David Somerville, 1984

 G. Peter Kaye Lecture Series